navpil/muad-di/Readme.md

 [Java SE examples](https://github.com/Col-E/Useful-Things/tree/master/tutorials/dependency-injection)

-TODO: Spring, Guice and HK2 examples (maybe copy the `bigbang` project)
+TODO: Spring, Guice and HK2+Jersey examples (maybe use the `varrius` project)

+Jakarta - no need for configuration, servers support it by default.
+TODO: Example with Quarkus